You are currently viewing Pedestrian Accidents and Bicycle Accidents

 However, if you avoided contact, but the driver stopped to check on you, you may still be able to identify the driver or the vehicle and file a liability claim against him or her.
 You’ll still need to prove he or she was negligent, but it can be done.

 If you are able, and it’s safe to do so, take a photo of the car, the license plate, the person’s driver’s license or something else that would enable your attorney to pursue the claim.
-This is important evident.
+This is important evidence.
 Remember, you should call the police to have them come to the accident scene and to complete a police report.

 Bicyclists Should Obey the Rules of the Road